portableant/museologi.st/content/writing/social.md

 The BM's Facebook page (see figure 5) has been in operation since April 2009 and is used as a discursive interface for the Museum's activities.
 At the time of writing (September 5th 2011), the profile has attracted 137,776 likes and has had 6,178 check-ins.
 The information page provides clear links to the Museum's other social personas for other audiences (of which it has several, just as many individuals also project multiple distinct identities on the web; DiMicco & Millen 2007).
 All of the BM's activities online and via the creative departments are aided by the strong brand awareness and high visibility in the world's press (see Bonacchi, Furneaux and Pett for further discussion of the importance of brand in this volume.)
 This is of course something that many organisations can only aspire to, and the authors appreciate their privileged position.
 All of the above concepts are tied to specific benchmarks which help to determine whether the mediums chosen are worthwhile; for example on Facebook a target of 200,000 'likes'[^33] has already been reached, and for Twitter, the target of 100,000 _followers_[^34] should be realised by March 2012.

-The BM has many areas of contention that can spark intense online debate; issues such as  repatriation[^35] of objects or human remains and therefore the institution’s Facebook presence offers a clear statement of expectation and rules of engagement for host and participants:
+The BM has many areas of contention that can spark intense online debate; issues such as  repatriation[^35] of objects or human remains and therefore the institution’s Facebook[^36] presence offers a clear statement of expectation and rules of engagement for host and participants:

 > This page is an open forum where anyone is welcome to contribute.
 Discussion is encouraged, but please be aware that any offensive, defamatory, obscene or harassing comments or personal attacks of any kind will be removed.
 Spamming, repeat submissions of the same (or very similar) contributions or content that is off-topic may also be removed.